AA/PPS 08.01.01 - Classroom and Teaching Theater Scheduling

 ALLOCATION OF TEACHING THEATER COSTS

 - Since the appropriate use of teaching theaters for instruction permits every department to offer more small classes, no direct charge will be made to departments using the teaching theaters.
-Instead, these facilities will be treated as institutional resources, and the Provost will support the costs of the teaching theaters from the general academic budget.
+Instead, these facilities will be treated as institutional resources, and the provost and vice president for Academic Affairs will support the costs of the teaching theaters from the general academic budget.

 Position Date Associate Vice President for Enrollment Management and Marketing April 1 E3Y

-This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.
+This PPS has been approved by the following individual in their official capacity and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

 Associate Vice President for Enrollment Management and Marketing; senior reviewer of this PPS